 Rising tall from the sea and covered in emerald-colored vegetation, these volcanic plugs (or land formations made out of volcanic materials) are the most iconic sight in all of St. Lucia.
-Petit Piton and its little sister, Gros Piton, are easy to spot from many points in the southwest.
+Situated between the towns of Soufrière and Choiseul, Gros Piton and its smaller sibling, Petit Piton, are easy to spot from many points in the southwest.

 Travelers frequently gush about just how perfect the fraternal twin peaks are to gaze at or hike through.
 Those who took the hike loved the beauty of the trails and said the views at the top were breathtaking, with some describing their experience as unforgettable.
 Despite there being two peaks available for climbing, locals caution against hiking Petit Piton unless you are a pro climber, as the trail is incredibly steep.
 Though it is still a strenuous venture, many visitors choose to hike Gros Piton.
 Travelers who considered themselves to be in good shape reported struggling thanks to the uneven rocks, but said the sense of accomplishment in completing the hike was worth the journey.
 Whatever time of day you venture out, remember this is the humid, hot Caribbean, so bring plenty of drinking water.
 For reference, guides advise carrying no less than 1 ½ liters on the hike.
 You'll also want to set aside about four to five hours for the hike.

 For those who aren't interested in breaking a major sweat, some travelers recommended taking a boat out onto the water for great views of The Pitons.
 A few travelers even suggested snorkeling, saying there is plenty of colorful sea life populating the waters near the peaks.